-Data analysis was conducted with R software (R Development Core Team, 2017).
+Data analysis was conducted in R (R Development Core Team, 2017).
 All data were analysed for normality using the Shapiro-Wilk test.
-We tested significant differences on particulate nutrients and total earbonTC, TN and TP values among the different land uses between the two years using the Kruskal-Wallis test for analyses of variances.
-The effect of land use on particulate nutrients and total earbonTC, TN and TP within each year were tested for significance using the pairwise Wilcoxon rank sum test.
+We tested significant differences on particulate TC, TN and TP values among the different land uses between the two years using the Kruskal-Wallis test for analyses of variances.
+The effect of land use on particulate TC, TN and TP within each year were tested for significance using the pairwise

+Wilcoxon rank sum test.
 To test the linear relationship between two macroelements, the correlation coefficient r was identified between each two of the macroelements.
 All significant differences reported are at p<0.05.